Exxon denies Trump called CEO for money. But Big Oil is donating way more to Trump than Biden - Local News 8

 Even though Trump was just mentioning Exxon as an example in his story, the company swiftly denied any such conversation happened.

-“We are aware of the President’s statement regarding a hypothetical call with our CEO…and jut so we’re all clear, it never happened,” Exxon said in a tweet Monday evening.
+“We are aware of the President’s statement regarding a hypothetical call with our CEO…and just so we’re all clear, it never happened,” Exxon said in a tweet Monday evening.

 The debate over fracking